 Another important function of proteins is its involvement in cell movements.
 Microtubules are part of the mechanism for cell movement.
 Movement along the microtubule length is dependent on the action of motor proteins in it.
 These proteins utilize energy from ATP hydrolysis to produce movement.
 Two families of motor proteins are responsible for the cellular movements brought about by microtubules.
 These are kinesins and dyneins.

 Other important motor proteins are actin and myosin.
 Myosin is considered a prototype of a molecular motor as it is able to convert chemical energy in the form of ATP to mechanical energy.
 These types of movements can be as complex as the movements in muscle contraction.
-Interaction between actin and myosin are responsible for muscle contraction, non-muscle movement, and even cell division.
-Cytoskeletons derived from actin are also responsible for the crawling motion of cells in a surface.
-This movement is brought about by actin polymerization as well as actin-myosin interaction.
+Interaction between actin and myosin are responsible for muscle contraction, non-muscle movement and even cell division.
+Cytoskeletons derived from actin are also responsible for the crawling motion of cells on a surface.
+This movement is brought about by actin polymerization, as well as actin-myosin interaction.

 The correct answers can be found below the references.